iampopov/burgerLogger/README.md

      - Create the `main.handlebars` file inside `layouts` directory.

      - Setup the `main.handlebars` file so it's able to be used by Handlebars.

-     - Setup the `index.handlebars` to have the template that Handlebars can render onto.